As an adult nurse you will plan and deliver an appropriate level of care for patients with a wide range of needs.

 Clinical placements at London's leading healthcare trusts will shape your experience and future ambitions.
 You will work in settings including hospital wards, specialist units, rapid response teams, emergency departments and GP practices.

-What can I expect as an adult nurse?
+What can I expect from a career as an adult nurse?

 You will care for people suffering various conditions, from minor injuries to acute long-term illnesses.